 Independent Contractor.
 It is agreed that ENA is an independent contractor and has full power and authority to select the means, methods, and manner of performing the Services herein.

 No Guaranty of Transport Proposals.
-ENA agrees that it shall use its good faith efforts to acquire proposal(s) for Transport; provided that, notwithstanding anything to the contrary in this Agreement, Customer acknowledges and agrees that ENA’s ability to acquire any such proposal(s) are dependent upon the availability of interstate transportation capacity and/or expansion of interstate pipeline capacity in the Pacific Northwest of the U.S.A.
+ENA agrees that it shall use its good faith efforts to acquire proposal(s) for Transport; provided that, notwithstanding anything to the contrary in this Agreement, Customer acknowledges and agrees that ENA’s ability to acquire any such proposal(s) are dependent upon the availability of U.S. and Canadian interstate transportation capacity and/or expansion of interstate pipeline capacity in the Pacific Northwest.
 ENA does not guaranty or warranty and hereby disclaims any such guaranty or warranty that ENA will be able to acquire any proposal(s) for Transport.
 Customer hereby irrevocably waives any right or remedy that might be available to Customer and releases ENA from any liability for failure to deliver a proposal for Transport.

 Indemnification.
 Customer agrees that they shall at all times during the term of this Agreement, fully defend, protect, indemnify and save harmless ENA, its directors, officers, employees, agents, and persons for which ENA is responsible, from and against all liabilities, actions, claims, demands, judgments, losses) expense of suits or actions, and reasonable attorneys' fees, for injuries to or death of any person or persons or loss or damage to the property of any person or persons whomsoever, including all parties hereto and their agents and employees, arising in connection with or as a direct or indirect result of this Agreement, whether such personal injury or death or property damage was caused by Customer' sole negligence, the concurrent negligence in any combination of ENA and/or Customer or the sole negligence of ENA, and whether liability for such personal injury or death or property damage is liability with or without fault, is imposed by operation of law, or is imposed on any theory of strict liability by operation of law; provided, however, that Customer shall not indemnify ENA against the gross negligence or willful misconduct of ENA, its directors, officers, employees, agents, or persons for which ENA is responsible.